jambombs24/Enhanced_and_Modernized/README.md

 After doing all this, you should have a **completely vanilla Skyrim AE installation**.
 Let's move on.

 ### Step Three: Accounts
 Create an account for the following websites if you don't already have one:
 - [Nexus Mods](https://www.nexusmods.com/)
 - [LoversLab](https://www.loverslab.com/)

-*I think LoversLab is banned in some countries.
+*Note: LoversLab is banned in some countries.
 You may need a VPN if LL has indeed been blocked.*

 ### Step Four: Acquire Wabbajack
 Go to [Wabbajack.org](https://www.wabbajack.org/) and download the program.